dehuszar/postcss-reference/README.md

   }
 ```

-Referencing a selector that has a media query, when the requesting selector is in a different media query will yield a match when the `@references` request is wrapped with an `@references-media` at Rule with the target media query as a parameter
+Referencing a selector that has a media query, when the requesting selector is in a _different_ media query will yield a match if the `@references` request is wrapped with an `@references-media` atRule and has the target media query as a parameter
 ```css
   /* Input */
   @reference {